Forest-Protocols/forest-AI/cli/README.md

 ### Pipe Commands

 Pipe commands handle communication channels.
+Use it to send queries to Providers and Validators.

 #### `forest pipe` (All)